 If the student has a grievance or complaint with the school and/or the staff, that student should put that complaint in writing and should follow these steps: 1) include details of the incidence and with whom the grievance is towards, 2) date typed letter, 3) include both a printed name and a signed name, 4) email that complaint to: email@example.com 5) in addition to the typed letter, the student may also call Ms. Hilliard to discuss the situation but only after the typed letter has been received, Ph: 303-623-3121

-Student Complaints should be brought to the attention of the School Director to attempt resolution.
-The Director and student are to follow the grievance procedures according to school policy printed in the school catalog.
+Student Complaints should be brought to the attention of the office to attempt resolution.
+The office and student are to follow the grievance procedures according to school policy printed in the school catalog.
 If satisfactory resolution cannot be reached between the student and the school, the student may file a written complaint online with the Colorado Division of Private Occupational Schools at highered.colorado.gov/dpos or by requesting a complaint form at (303) 866-2723.

 All student complaints submitted to the Division must be in writing and shall be filed within two years after the student discontinues training at the school.